 “Nothing doing, mister!
 I need you to help me corral the kids.
 You can play Monopoly and Parcheesi with them.”

 “I hate Monopoly and Parcheesi!
-I’d rather be sitting in my room in the men’s dormitory at school.”
+I’d rather be sitting by myself in my room at school.”

 “That’s very selfish of you,” she said.

 “I have some news,” I said.
-“News of a personal nature.”
+“Of a personal nature.”